-Investment properties are measured initially at cost and subsequently at fair value, based on the highest and best use value of the asset.
-Investment properties are not depreciated but are re-valued annually according to market conditions to ensure that they are held at the highest and best use value on the Balance Sheet date.
+Investment properties are measured initially at cost and subsequently at fair value, being the price that would be received to sell such an asset in an orderly transaction between market participants at the measurement date.
+As a non-financial asset, investment properties are measured at highest and best use.
+Properties are not depreciated but are re-valued annually according to market conditions at the year-end.
 Gains and losses on revaluation are posted to the Financing and Investment Income and Expenditure line in the Comprehensive Income and Expenditure Statement.
 The same treatment is applied to gains and losses on disposal.